styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Smart quest button management with visual tasking indicators
 - Integration with Raid Hunter for seamless automation switching

-#### Mod Settings
-Centralized mod configuration and backup system with UI enhancements:
-- Stamina timer showing exact time when stamina will be full with real-time tracking
-- Visual enhancements: Max Creatures and Shinies highlighting with 6 customizable color themes (Prismatic, Demonic, Frosty, Venomous, Divine, Undead)
-- Favorites system to mark creatures with custom symbols (heart or stat icons) and Shiny Enemies feature for battles
-- Live player count display in header with 30-second updates and setup labels visibility toggle
-- Backup/restore configuration including active mods, settings, and game data with integrated settings panel

 #### Cyclopedia
 A comprehensive game data viewer and player profile manager with advanced features:
 - **Monster Database**: Browse and search all monsters with detailed stats, abilities, and locations